 For older students, I have a list of suggestions for answering the various types of questions from multiple-choice to essay prompts.

-For younger grades, I use a fabulous handout from the amazing Vocab Gal.
-This handout delves into some of the strategies I discuss when reviewing multiple choice questions and gives students concrete examples to look over.
+For younger grades, I use a fabulous handout that delves into some of the strategies I discuss when reviewing multiple-choice questions and gives students concrete examples to look over.

 This resource will show students the following strategies to puzzle out questions they may find confusing.
 It highlights the following strategies:

 Justify answers my underlining information from the passage

 Cross out answers that don't make sense

 Unfamiliar vocabulary in a literary text or a standardized test can confuse and/or discourage students.

 Make sure your students are armed with the vocabulary strategies they need to come out victorious rather than feeling defeated after taking a test.
 Below are word strategy resources to ensure students come out on top!